geejowilsonk/kafkaservice/README.md

   - This microservice acts as **ServiceB** which Consumes transactions from Kafka, ingests them into Elasticsearch, and enables the log monitoring  in Kibana.
 - **FraudDetectionService[An enhancement one]**:
   - This is a kafka streams class which will helps in detecting fraudulent transaction and will insert it to a separate topic.
+  - This makes use of **KStreams** and **KTable**
+  - Transaction topic is joined with accounts_info in real time and then applying business rules to filter out the fradulent transactions.

 ## Technologies Used
 - **Programming Language**: Java